ecbtln/vm2docker/journal.md

 4. So far we've been focusing on size-based performance metrics.
 We might want to also consider time-based to see how long a typical conversion takes.
 My experience shows potentially up to 10 minutes?

+## September 29

+Did a lot of work refactoring the diff process.
+Now the entire diff logic and cmd generation is laid out in diff.py.

+This makes it a lot easier to come up with other strategies for diff in the future, without wreaking havoc on filesystem.py

+Simple observation about differences in virtual sizes of built Docker containers, depending on if package management is enabled or not

+- For Ubuntu 13.10, we are looking at 1.349 GB vs 1.24 GB.
+This is the added weight of 109 MB, which can be attributed to the extra space used to keep the packages-only layer, that is eventually discarded because isn't directly used in the final container.